 We arrived in Mandalay at around 7:40 am after “sleeping” on the night train, then walked to our guest house.

 Mandalay is a huge grid layout city.
 It’s relatively easy to navigate (we used the app Maps.Me for wifi-less directions).
+This is an app that I highly recommend, and it was proven to be incredibly useful in Myanmar.

 I would leave Mandalay by 15:30 so you have some time to walk across the bridge and explore, then see the sunset.

 Definitely spend some time wandering around the grounds, and if you’re able to, climb up the tower.
 There’s a great view of the palace from the top.
+This was beautiful and definitely worth a visit.

-You use your Royal Palace ticket to enter this, as well as the white temple right next to it.
+You can use your Royal Palace ticket to enter this, as well as the white temple right next to it.

 The white temple is big and vast; totally recommend heading into it.